bookchainio/steem-whitepaper/nl-NL/SteemWhitePaper.md

 ### Case Study: Bitcoin

 To understand how this algorithm would work on Bitcoin it is necessary to estimate a reasonable value for the reserve ratio, R, based on actual usage.
-Based upon the total supply of 15M BTC and a daily transaction volume of 400K BTC<sup id="fnref:10"><a href="#fn:10" class="footnote-ref">10</a></sup>, we can derive a minimum reserve ratio of 38 for Bitcoin.
+Based upon the total supply of 15M BTC and a daily transaction volume of 400K BTC[^10], we can derive a minimum reserve ratio of 38 for Bitcoin.
 Using the equations we can calculate the weekly bandwidth (in bytes) allowed per BTC to be:

     Let C = 1MB = 1024 * 1024
     Let L = 1008 (blocks per week)